AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36253-incorrect-total-in-mini-cart-after-deleting-item.md

 ---
-description: The MDVA-36253 patch solves the issue where the product price is not being updated if you go back to the mini cart page after deleting a product when using multi-shipping checkout step.
-This patch is available when the Quality Patches Tool (QPT) 1.0.22 is installed.
-The patch ID is MDVA-36253.
-Please note that the issue was fixed in Adobe Commerce 2.4.3.
+title: "MDVA-36253: Incorrect total in mini cart after deleting item"
 labels: 2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,QPT 1.0.22,Magento Commerce Cloud,Quality Patches Tool,cart,support tools,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-36253: Incorrect total in mini cart after deleting item'
 ---

-# MDVA-36253: Incorrect total in mini cart after deleting item

 The MDVA-36253 patch solves the issue where the product price is not being updated if you go back to the mini cart page after deleting a product when using multi-shipping checkout step.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
 The patch ID is MDVA-36253.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.